achrafz001/Multi_Threaded_WebServer/README.md

 prompt> server -d . -p 8003 -t 8 -b 16

-* In this case, your web server will listen to port 8003, create 8 worker threads for handling HTTP requests, and allocate 16 buffers for connections that are currently in progress (or waiting).
+In this case, your web server will listen to port 8003, create 8 worker threads for handling HTTP requests, and allocate 16 buffers for connections that are currently in progress (or waiting).

 # Source Code Overview
-We recommend understanding how the code that we gave you works.
-We provide the following files:

 wserver.c: Contains main() for the web server and the basic serving loop.